 If your body temperature is above 100°F or you have other symptoms, you should seek medical advice.

 Sweats and chills can also be a sign of other types of illness or medical conditions.
 Night sweats and excessive sweating during the day can be indicators of diabetes, cancer, tuberculosis, HIV/AIDS, some infections, hormonal disorders and gastro-oesophageal reflux disease.
 If you’re worried your cold sweats and fever might be symptoms of any of these things, visit your doctor.

-If you’ve recently had surgery, anaesthetic side effects are another example of what causes cold sweats and chills.
 The drugs in your system will raise your body temperature and your body will try to cool you down by sweating.
 This will pass within a day or two.
 If you’re still experiencing sweating a few days after your operation, seek medical assistance, in case of an infection.

 Discover more about excessive sweating.